cobilab/cryfa/README.md

 sh install.sh;
 ```

-**Note**
+> [!note]
-Pre-compiled versions of Cryfa are available for 64 bit Linux OS and macOS in the `bin/` directory.
+> Pre-compiled versions of Cryfa are available for 64 bit Linux OS and macOS in the `bin/` directory.

 # Usage